telerik/blazor-docs/common-features/data-binding/overview.md

             Text = "Text " + newId
         });

-        // components with an OnRead event have Rebind method:
+        // components with an OnRead event have a Rebind method:
         //GridRef.Rebind();

         // OR